Yext

-Yext is a New York-based digital presence platform company for multi-location brands.
+Yext is a New York-based enterprise agentic marketing platform.
 It enables brands to deliver consistent, accurate information to customers anywhere in the digital world from one central platform.
-Offering local listings management, webpages, social media, reputation management, and more, the Yext platform helps brands reach local customers on every digital channel.
+Yext's platform is organizer around the Knowledge Graph, a structured, machine-readable repository of brand data.

 The company was founded in 2006 by Howard Lerman, Brian Distelburger, and Brent Metz.
-Its market cap at the start of 2024 was $721 million.
+Yext`s market capitalization was approximately $930 million at the end of January 2026.

+Yext is headquartered in New York City and maintains worldwide office location: North America, Europe, and Asia, including offices in cities such as London, Berlin, Paris, Tokyo, and Shanghai.